Awesome

 Main Crates

-- Autonomi CLI The Command Line Interface, allowing users to interact with the network from their terminal.
+- Autonomi CLI The client command line interface that enables users to interact with the network from their terminal.

-- Node The backbone of the autonomi network.
-Nodes can be run on commodity hardware and run the Network.
+- Node The backbone of the Autonomi network.
+Nodes can be run on commodity hardware and connect to the network.

 - Node Manager Use to create a local network for development and testing.